Ecosystem ecology: Trophic dynamics

 Trophic dynamics refers to process of energy and nutrient transfer between organisms.
 Trophic dynamics is an important part of the structure and function of ecosystems.
 Figure 3 shows energy transferred for an ecosystem at Silver Springs, Florida.
-Energy gained by primary producers (plants, P) is consumed by herbivores (H), which are consumed by carnivores (C), which are themselves consumed by “top- carnivores”(TC).
+Energy gained by primary producers (plants, P) is consumed by herbivores (H), which are consumed by carnivores (C), which are themselves consumed by "top- carnivores"(TC).

 One of the most obvious patterns in Figure 3 is that as one moves up to higher trophic levels (i.e. from plants to top-carnivores) the total amount of energy decreases.
-Plants exert a “bottom-up” control on the energy structure of ecosystems by determining the total amount of energy that enters the system.
+Plants exert a "bottom-up" control on the energy structure of ecosystems by determining the total amount of energy that enters the system.

 However, predators can also influence the structure of lower trophic levels from the top-down.
 These influences can dramatically shift dominant species in terrestrial and marine systems The interplay and relative strength of top-down vs. bottom-up controls on ecosystem structure and function is an important area of research in the greater field of ecology.

 Trophic dynamics can strongly influence rates of decomposition and nutrient cycling in time and in space.
 For example, herbivory can increase litter decomposition and nutrient cycling via direct changes in litter quality and altered dominant vegetation.
 Insect herbivory has been shown to increase rates of decomposition and nutrient turnover due to changes in litter quality and increased frass inputs.

 However, insect outbreak does not always increase nutrient cycling.
 Stadler showed that C rich honeydew produced during aphid outbreak can result in increased N immobilization by soil microbes thus slowing down nutrient cycling and potentially limiting biomass production.
-North atlantic marine ecosystems have been greatly altered by overfishing of cod.
+North Atlantic marine ecosystems have been greatly altered by overfishing of cod.
 Cod stocks crashed in the 1990s which resulted in increases in their prey such as shrimp and snow crab Human intervention in ecosystems has resulted in dramatic changes to ecosystem structure and function.
 These changes are occurring rapidly and have unknown consequences for economic security and human well-being.
+Further research can help make the effects of biodiversity changes on ecosystem function more clear.